aero530/fpapp/README.md

 ## How to add modules to the project

-You will need to add other modules to this boilerplate, depending on the requirements of your project.
+You will need to add other modules to this project, depending on the requirements of your project.
 For example, you may want to add [node-postgres](https://github.com/brianc/node-postgres) to communicate with PostgreSQL database, or
 [material-ui](http://www.material-ui.com/) to reuse react UI components.

 ⚠️ Please read the following section before installing any dependencies ⚠️

 ### Module Structure

-This boilerplate uses a [two package.json structure](https://github.com/electron-userland/electron-builder/wiki/Two-package.json-Structure).
+This project uses a [two package.json structure](https://github.com/electron-userland/electron-builder/wiki/Two-package.json-Structure).
 This means, you will have two `package.json` files.

 1. `./package.json` in the root of your project
 1. `./app/package.json` inside `app` folder